misc-courses/web-cs105-f24/README.md

 This is my template for course websites.
+New course sites can be created with `npx create-next-app -e https://github.com/ChristopherPAndrews/next-course-starter`

 ## Configuration